PinguDevTeam/ICF-MI-framework/formats/branching.md

 ## Branches

+For development, we will have a `dev` branch that has `main` as its parent branch.
+For issues labeled as `enhancement`, we will create branches out from `dev` using the naming convention that we will discuss below.

+Note that we will *never* attempt to push any feature enhancements to `main` branch.
+All features will be unified and tested in `dev` branch before releasing them to `main`.
+Only `chore` type pull requests addressing issues in the general repository structure can be pushed directly from issue branches.

+In the repository we will have the following subdirectories:
+- __src__ : for source files
+- __doc__ : for documentation
+- __examples__ : for atomic examples
+- __data__ : for dataset
+- __formats__ : for guidelines
+- __.github__ : for github templates

+Each folder will be properly documented through `README.md` files that describe the contents of each subdirectory.

-Here for this pipeline we have 4 major development items
+Here for this pipeline we have 3 major development items

-1. Dataset
-2. Feature extraction
+1. Feature extraction
-3. Surrogate modeling
+2. Surrogate modeling
-4. Model identifiability
+3. Model identifiability

+Each of those major development items will have individual subdirectories under `/src`.

 Each of those major development items will have individual branches.
 We will be working with branches *under* those major development branches.